nhanngyn2004/cs175-group5/docs/final.md

 | seed | 42 | Fixed for reproducibility |

 Configurations are defined in JSON files under `configs/` (e.g. `configs/random_baseline.json`) and passed to the run script, making all experiments fully reproducible.

+## Evaluation

+## Resources Used

+This project relies on a small set of tools and references to implement and evaluate reinforcement-learning behavior in a Minecraft-based environment.

+### Libraries and Frameworks

+- **Project Malmo (`MalmoPython`, Microsoft Research)**: The primary RL environment and API used to run missions in Minecraft and obtain observations and rewards.
+It enabled us to study agent behavior in a controlled task setting.
+- **matplotlib (optional)**: Used to produce simple visual summaries of results (e.g., reward trends across episodes) for reporting.

+### Platforms and Environment

+- **Docker + `andkram/malmo` image**: Provided a consistent runtime with Minecraft, Malmo, and Python preconfigured.
+This reduced setup overhead and improved reproducibility across machines.
+- **Minecraft (Malmo mod)**: Served as the simulator where the agent navigates a platform to reach the goal (diamond pickup).
+It provided the interactive dynamics required for the task.
+- **noVNC / Jupyter Notebook**: Used for visualization and interactive testing (monitoring Minecraft, running small exploratory checks) during development.

+### Algorithms and Conceptual Resources

+- **Tabular Q-learning**: Implemented using the standard Bellman update with epsilon-greedy exploration to learn an action-value table over discrete states.
+- **Baseline policies (random and fixed-direction)**: Used as non-learning reference policies to contextualize learning performance.
+- **Gym-style environment design (conceptual)**: Used as an organizing interface (`reset`/`step`) for consistent experiments; the project does not depend on the `gym` package.

+### Key Python Utilities

+- **`json`**: Used for reading experiment configs and handling structured inputs/outputs.
+- **`random`**: Used for baseline action selection and exploration in Q-learning.
+- **`argparse`**: Used to provide clear command-line interfaces for running experiments.

+### AI Tools

+- **ChatGPT and Cursor (AI assistants)**: Used to clarify RL/Malmo concepts, refine report-style wording, and suggest boilerplate patterns (e.g., CLI/logging structure).
+Their influence appears primarily in documentation phrasing, script structure, and minor helper code; the final algorithms, environment setup, and results were implemented and verified by the project team.

+### Copied/Adapted Code

+- **External code reuse**: No external code was directly copied; implementations follow standard reinforcement-learning and Project Malmo usage patterns.